Komodo/KomodoEdit/README.txt

 - libIDL-2.0 >= 0.8.0.
 Once you have MacPorts installed you need just run::

     sudo port sync
-    sudo port install libidl universal
+    sudo port install libidl +universal

-  Warning: You must use "universal" in the above command if you are using Mac OS X 10.6 (Snow Leopard), otherwise you'll get a x86_64 build of libidl, where as your 32-bit Mozilla build requires an x86 build.
+  Warning: You must use "+universal" in the above command if you are using Mac OS X 10.6 (Snow Leopard), otherwise you'll get a x86_64 build of libidl, where as your 32-bit Mozilla build requires an x86 build.
 To backout and get the universal one do this:

-    sudo port -f uninstall installed   # or perhaps `sudo port -f uninstall libidl` sudo port install libidl universal
+    sudo port -f uninstall installed
+    sudo port install libidl +universal

   The failure will look like this: